shakedown.social is one of the many independent Mastodon servers you can use to participate in the fediverse.

 12. Joy is a worthy aspiration.
 Surviving collapse is superordinate.

-13. Those who seek mastery of & subjugation in any endeavor, but especially in matters of the Earth, are best observed warily from afar.
+13. Those who seek mastery & subjugation in any endeavor, but especially in matters of the Earth, are best observed warily from afar.

 14. All humans are human.
 All humans are animal.
 All humans are of the Earth.